christophergaughan/terraform-aws-advanced-orchestration/README.md

 Infrastructure as Code + Event-Driven Architecture:
 - ✅ **Automation**: Eliminate manual steps from data → trained model
 - ✅ **Reproducibility**: Every deployment is version-controlled and tested
-- ✅ **Scalability**: Handle 1 or 1000 experiments with same infrastructure
+- ✅ **Scalability**: Handle 1 or 1000 experiments with the same infrastructure
 - ✅ **Observability**: Full visibility into pipeline health and performance
 - ✅ **Collaboration**: Scientists trigger workflows, engineers manage infrastructure